Probation procedure for academic staff

 All newly appointed academic staff are required to demonstrate national attainment in learning and teaching through the following routes:

-At the end of the academic probationary period, confirmation in post will be subject to the College’s Academic Probationary Review Panel taking the view that the probationer has met the requirements of the academic probation procedure.
+At the end of the academic probationary period, confirmation in post will be subject to the College’s Academic Probation Review Panel taking the view that the probationer has met the requirements of the academic probation procedure.

-ACADEMIC PROBATION PANEL MEETING
+ACADEMIC PROBATION PANEL MEETINGS

 The Academic Probation Review Panel will consider the documentary evidence supplied for each probationer against the criteria for academic probation to assess progress during and at the completion of the probationary period.